-MoviePass boosts its stock with a reverse split -- and immediately plunges 35%
+MoviePass boosts its stock with a reverse split -- and immediately plunges 50%

 This isn't how they drew it up.

-One day after the parent company of MoviePass announced a drastic effort to boost its stock price from 8 cents to $21, the price of the stock immediately tanked by more than 35%.
+One day after the parent company of MoviePass announced a drastic effort to boost its stock price from 8 cents to $21, the price of the stock immediately tanked.

-Shares of Helios and Matheson (HMNY) were trading at about $13 per share nearly an hour after market open.
+Shares of Helios and Matheson (HMNY) started plunging as soon as the market opened Wednesday.
+The price eventually closed at $10.60 per share, a drop of more than 50%.

 The company on Tuesday said it would approve a 250-for-1 reverse stock split, an attempt to keep it from falling off the Nasdaq stock exchange.
 Investors have grave doubts about the viability of its signature product MoviePass, the service that lets you see a movie every day for $10 a month.